KensingtonOscupant/lsc/README.md

 #### f.
 Proxying traffic through Cloudflare

-All traffic to the website is proxied through CloudFlare.
+All traffic to lscwebservice.com is proxied through CloudFlare.